LPG, electric and diesel forklifts, whats the difference?

 LPG forklifts typically exceed the power found in their electric and diesel counterparts, thanks to a better power to weight ratio and more responsive engines.
 With LPG forklifts, you will find that they can carry considerably-sized loads at a faster rate, for a longer amount of time than their electric counterparts.

 With the flexibility and manoeuvrability found in LPG forklifts, you could be mistaken for thinking they are only suitable for small loads.
-However, LPG forklifts typically carry loads up to seven tonnes!
+However, LPG forklifts typically carry loads of up to seven tonnes!

 Indoor and Outdoor Usage